ipfs-inactive/blog/content/post/000-ipfs-in-web-browsers.md

 These early-adopters light the way, proving out what works and doesn't, and easing development for dapp developers in the near term.

 But there's a lot of work to be done.
-IPFS  itself is still in flux, with major work ongoing in performance and robustness, and feature work around privacy and content filtering.
+IPFS  itself is still in flux, with major work ongoing in performance and robustness, and new features around privacy and content filtering.

 We're working on detailed use-cases to share with standards bodies, and a threat model that browser vendors can build and design against.
 Both are prerequisites for a future where all major browsers have interoperable implementations, which is what would make IPFS truly be part of the web.